-Given the national reach of STI ESG, the company has taken it upon itself to hold socially responsible activities that are aimed to better the communities that individual campuses belong to, and at the same time, develop a positive environment that will be beneficial to all stakeholders
+Given the national reach of STI ESG, the company has taken it upon itself to hold socially responsible activities that aim to better the communities that individual campuses belong to, and at the same time, develop a positive environment that will be beneficial to all stakeholders.

 The STI Foundation

 The STI Foundation aims to contribute to the improvement of the country’s educational system through programs and projects that address the digital divide and promote excellence in education.

 STI Foundation responded to the call of DepEd for the private sector’s participation and support in its ALS program, a non-formal education to help learners who wish to complete their basic education.
 The ALS program also aims to address the problem in the growing number of students who drop out of school every year.